Vermont Minimum Coverage Car Insurance: Requirements and Costs (December 2024)

 The DMV gets notifications via an electronic system when there's a lapse in insurance, so it's crucial to maintain coverage.
 If insurance is hard to secure due to your driving history or other factors, Vermont's Automobile Insurance Plan (VAIP) provides a way to get insurance for high-risk drivers.

-For uninterrupted protection, it's essential to secure minimum coverage.
-Ensure you reach out to licensed insurers or explore the VAIP to stay road-legal.
+For uninterrupted protection, secure minimum coverage.
+Reach out to licensed insurers or explore the VAIP to stay on the road legally.

 uninsured icon